awsdocs/amazon-s3-developer-guide/doc_source/access-control-overview.md

 ## Resource operations<a name="access-control-resource-operations-basics"></a>

 Amazon S3 provides a set of operations to work with the Amazon S3 resources\.
-For a list of available operations, see [Actions defined by Amazon S3](list_amazons3.md#amazons3-actions-as-permissions)\.
+For a list of available operations, see [Actions Defined by Amazon S3](list_amazons3.md#amazons3-actions-as-permissions)\.

 ## Managing access to resources<a name="access-control-resources-manage-permissions-basics"></a>